SelectUSA/events/events/_posts/2017-03-06-2017-India-Road-Show.md

 The 2017 India Road Show has been scheduled for **March 6-10, 2017**.
 The Road Show to **New Delhi** (March 6-7), **Ahmedabad** (March 8-9), and **Bangalore** (March 10) will offer U.S. state, local, regional, and tribal economic development organizations (EDOs) the opportunity to market their locations directly to investors in India.

-For more information please contact [Rahul Padmanabha](mailto:Rahul.Padmanabha@trade.gov) in New Delhi or [Seth Isenberg] (mailto:seth.isenberg@trade.gov) in Washington, D.C.
+For more information please contact [Rahul Padmanabha](mailto:Rahul.Padmanabha@trade.gov) in Bengaluru or [Seth Isenberg] (mailto:seth.isenberg@trade.gov) in Washington, D.C.

 ---